rafaellagp/Real-estate-price-prediction-FullProject/README.md

 1. Collecting Data

-The Mission
-First task is to build a dataset gathering information about at least 10.000 properties all over Belgium.
-Use a Python library to collect as much data as possible.
+Dataset gathering information about at least 10.000 properties all over Belgium.

 Libraries: BeautifulSoup, Selenium and Pandas